W. Ed Hammond, PhD, FACMI, FAIMBE, FIMIA, FHL7

 Vivian West, PhD, MBA, RN

-Associate Director of Operations, Duke Center for Health Informatics
+Associate Director, Duke Center for Health Informatics

 Clinical Associate, Duke School of Nursing